jpetitcolas/jpetitcolas.github.com/_posts/2012-07-29-optimizing-jquery-performances.md

 date: 2012-07-29
 ---

-# {{ page.title }}

 JQuery is one of the major Javascript framework.
 Indeed, it is easy to dive in, has great performances and a huge community.
 Yet, developers sometimes forget to optimize performances, relying only on framework internals.
 It is an issue, especially nowadays, when mobile traffic is so important.

-That's why I am sharing with you a slideshow from [Addy Osmani](http://addyosmani.com/blog/), an AOL front-end developer and core-team member of JQuery.
+That's why I am sharing with you a slideshow from [Addy Osmani](http://addyosmani.com/blog/), core-team member of JQuery.
 Addy gives some tips and tricks to increase overall speed of your scripts.

 <div class="iframe">
   <iframe src="http://www.slideshare.net/slideshow/embed_code/8520572" frameborder="0" scrolling="no">  </iframe>